Which is the best African safari destination?

 Our vehicles for game drives are built for off road conditions and provide great viewing opportunities for visitors hoping to see some of the exotic animals that can be found in Africa.
 On a safari to Africa you should expect some rugged roads and wild conditions; it is in these real wilderness settings that we experience the best wildlife sightings.
 Your vehicles will normally have 4x4, roof hatches and a cool box for late afternoon sundowners.

-When is the best time of year to go on a safari holiday?
+When is the best time of year to go on a safari trip?

 This depends on where you're going and what you want to see.
 We only run tours when it’s a good time to visit, but there may be specific wildlife you want to see and there will be better times to see certain species, largely due to migrations.
 If you don't like really hot temperatures, find out when the weather is cooler in your safari destination.